EleutherAI/website/content/faq.md

 #### Q: *So . . . what's the deal with your logo?*

-A: In keeping with the theme, our logo and font are also AI-generated.
+A: In keeping with the theme, our logo, font, and images are all generated with machine learning techniques.

 ---